saiftynet/Term-Graille/README.md

 ## Fonts

 In the initial demo above a Turtle script was used to produce a drawing of text.
 This is rather combersome.
 Fortunately bitmap fonts exist, and can be easily converted to Braille.
 [DamienG](https://damieng.com/typography/zx-origins/) has produced a series of 8X8 fonts which can translated into 4X2 braille characters.
 The fonts are consistently coded, so `font2grf.pl` in the example folders converts the Z80 assembly data into `.grf` files for importing into Graille.
-Fonts are not the only thing that can be transformed, and one imagines potential for sprites of tilemaps to be similarly encoded.
+Fonts are not the only thing that can be transformed, and one imagines potential for sprites or tilemaps to be similarly encoded.

 ![fonts](https://user-images.githubusercontent.com/34284663/179078012-69f9f535-8d41-46b0-ba68-0a5dbe613cd9.gif)